Monte Carlo of Lennard-Jones atoms¶

 Think carefully about all the calculations done in the program, referring back to the lecture notes.
 If there is anything that seems unclear, feel free to ask!
 When you have finished examining the program source files, you can close them.

-will be printed, along with the CPU time taken by the run.
+By now the run in the cell above should have finished; the statement Program ends will be printed, along with the CPU time taken by the run.
 Check this, and move on to the following cells.
 (Don’t start executing the program a second time!)

 n